adobe/openwhisk-action-builder/README.md

 > Library and Commandline tool support for building and deploying OpenWhisk actions.

 **Note**: This package is deprecated and will no longer be worked on.
-[Helix-universal](https://github.com/adobe/helix-universal) is the direct successor and allows to build and deploy actions to multiple clouds.
+[Helix-Universal](https://github.com/adobe/helix-universal) is the direct successor (100% CLI-compatible) and allows to build and deploy actions to multiple clouds.

 ## Status